E19

 Possible Causes

-Failed internal boiler pump, Airlock in primary loop, Blocked primary filter or strainer, Incorrect pump wiring
+Failed internal boiler pump, Airlock in the primary loop, Blocked primary filter or strainer, Incorrect pump wiring

 How to Fix / Troubleshooting

-Safety: Turn off power and allow the boiler to cool before touching piping.
+Safety: Turn off power and allow the boiler to cool before touching any piping.

 - Check pump operation: During a call for heat, place a hand on the primary pump body.
 You should feel vibration and slight warmth.
-If silent and cold, it may not be running.
+If silent and cold, it may not be operating.

 - Bleed air: Use any built-in air vents or bleed screws near the pump to release trapped air.

-- Inspect isolation valves: Ensure valves on either side of the pump are open.
+- Inspect isolation valves: Ensure isolation valves on either side of the pump are open.

-If E19 persists, the pump may need replacement or the control output may be faulty.
-A technician should measure pump current draw and verify flow.
+If E19 persists, the pump may require replacement, or the control output may be faulty.
+A technician should measure the pump's current draw and verify flow.

 Advertisements